 2. Persons

 Slovenians strive to treat their visitors like kings since they are kind and polite people.
 Slovenians are eager to share their traditional cuisine, way of life, landmarks, and scenic delights with tourists.
-They like delicious cuisine nearly as much as socialising at coffee shops.
+They like delicious cuisine nearly as much as socializing at coffee shops.

 3. Amazing sports activities